 After planting, lightly mist the seeds with a spray bottle and cover them with something that will keep out all light.
 If you're growing with 10×20 grow trays, just use another 10×20 tray flipped upside down.

-kale seeds need humidity and dark to thrive.
+kale seeds need humidity and darkness to thrive.
 Set your tray in a place where it won’t get too hot, or too cold.
 65 to 75 degrees Fahrenheit is ideal.
 This begins the germination process.
 Then spray the seeds about 15 times once every 10-12 hours.
-On day 2 or 3 you’ll see the first signs of germination.
+On day 2 or 3, you’ll see the first signs of germination.

 Step 4.
 Uncover And Give Light